Certainty Blog

 Enforce safe vehicle operation

-Something to consider, OSHA’s most recent estimates state that between 35,000 and 62,000 injuries each year are to forklift incidents.
+OSHA’s most recent estimates indicate that between 35,000 and 62,000 injuries each year are attributable to forklift incidents — making powered industrial truck safety one of the single highest-impact areas for warehouse injury prevention investment.

 Implement ergonomic-focused working

-Some key considerations for making your warehouse work environment more ergonomically safe include:
+Key practices for making warehouse operations more ergonomically safe include:

 Provide the proper safety training to employees